-The Gulf of Mexico ecosystem is very diverse with a wide variety of natural resources and habitats that depend on each other.
+The Gulf of America (formerly the Gulf of Mexico) ecosystem is very diverse with a wide variety of natural resources and habitats that depend on each other.
 The spill injured a wide range of wildlife and habitats.
 It also negatively impacted recreational opportunities, such as fishing and boating.
 The injuries occurred across the entire Gulf ecosystem.

 Because the injuries were ecosystem-wide, the Trustee Implementation Groups are taking a comprehensive and integrated approach to restoring the Gulf, consistent with our Programmatic Restoration Plan released in 2016.

 The Trustee Council is responsible for making sure restoration projects are consistent with the Programmatic Restoration Plan.
 It also ensures transparency, and fiscal and scientific accountability.